dcanadillas/consul-vms-tproxy/README.md

 host fake-api.virtual.consul
 ```

-We can check that API service is not accessible:
+But we can confirm that API service is not accessible:
 ```
 curl fake-api.virtual.consul
 ```